 And, when I think about this, I realize that “I’m too busy to have family devotions” is nothing but an excuse.

 Now, don’t get me wrong.
-I am not advocating that you quit your job so that you can spend an hour each afternoon preparing a 30 minute Bible lesson.
-I am not advocating super long family devotions in the evening, complete with the singing of the Doxology, an altar call, and a salvation testimony from your six year old.
+I am not saying that you should quit your job so that you can spend an hour each afternoon preparing a 30 minute Bible lesson.
+I am not suggesting that you should have super long family devotions in the evening, complete with the singing of the Doxology, an altar call, and a salvation testimony from your six year old.

-What I am advocating is spending at least five to ten minutes a day reading and discussing a few verses from the Bible with your family.
+What I am suggesting is spending at least five to ten minutes a day reading and discussing a few verses from the Bible with your family.